deepaksaipendyala/Enigma/README.md

     - New Move Command: Users now have the ability to move songs within a queue by specifying the song and the position in queue
     - New Clear Queue Command: New ability to clear queue of all songs
     - Next Song Played Automatically: The next song in queue automatically starts playing once the current song stops instead of having to call next song command

+#### New in v4.0

+13. Search song from different sources: We're now support to search songs from both Youtube and SoundCloud plarform.
+14. optimation using spotify: Use spotify api to find all details of song with just song names and search it from youtube.
+15. Improved audio quality and playback: Added volume command to adjust volume
+16. Added logging, Code debugging

 #### What We've Yet To Do: